 Advisor SFTP

-We provide an SFTP interface to simplify and secure the transfer of your top accounts; users, including both advisors and clients; entitlements, i.e., which top accounts an advisor or client can access; important people, trusts, and entities; and assets.
+We provide an SFTP interface to simplify and secure the transfer of your top accounts; client groups; users, including both advisors and clients; entitlements, i.e., which top accounts an advisor or client can access; important people, trusts, and entities; and assets.
 That is, this SFTP interface supports all of the following methods:

 - Add/Update/Delete Users